Landozo/LumiaExpansionPacks/OtherChanges/LandoFeatures.md

 ## Visiting Lumia Card (OOC):

-I made a quick and dirty card for visiting Lumia in a way that she still weaves even thought the visit is in OOC.
+I made a quick and dirty card for visiting Lumia in a way that she still weaves with all features even thought the visit is in OOC.
 Works perfectly on GLM.
-She'll even talk about how it's her in the thoughts in the CoT.
+She'll even talk about how it's her in the story in the thoughts in the CoT.

 For the description: